Panathinaikos F.C.: Stadiums and facilities

-Panathinaikos' traditional home ground since the early 1920s is the Apostolos Nikolaidis Stadium, the oldest active football stadium in Greece, in the Ampelokipoi district of central Athens.
+Panathinaikos' traditional home ground since the early 1920s is the Leoforos Alexandras Stadium, the oldest active football stadium in Greece, in the Ampelokipoi district of central Athens.
 The stadium is located on Alexandras Avenue and is most commonly referred to as Leoforos (Greek for "Avenue").
 It is considered one of the most historic stadiums in Greece, as it was used by the Greece national football team as home ground for many years (most recently for the UEFA Euro 2004 qualifying matches) and even by Panathinaikos' biggest rivals, AEK Athens and Olympiacos, on various occasions.

 Panathinaikos left Leoforos in 1984 to play in the newly built Athens Olympic Stadium.
-In 2000, then-club president Angelos Filippidis announced a return to the Apostolos Nikolaidis Stadium, following a €7 million renovation.
-Capacity was reduced from 25,000 to 16,620, new dressing rooms were built and modular stand roofing was added in compliance with UEFA requirements, but in 2004, stricter standards were announced and the Apostolos Nikolaidis Stadium would need further expansion were it to remain suitable for UEFA-sanctioned matches.
+In 2000, then-club president Angelos Filippidis announced a return to the Leoforos Alexandras Stadium, following a €7 million renovation.
+Capacity was reduced from 25,000 to 16,620, new dressing rooms were built and modular stand roofing was added in compliance with UEFA requirements, but in 2004, stricter standards were announced and the Leoforos Alexandras Stadium would need further expansion were it to remain suitable for UEFA-sanctioned matches.
 This was precluded by local zoning regulations and the team had to return to the Olympic Stadium once more until a new stadium, the proposed Votanikos Arena, was built.
 The Leoforos ground was due for demolition.

-On 27 January 2007, the board of Panathinaikos decided to reuse the Apostolos Nikolaidis Stadium for the team's 2007–08 domestic league and UEFA Cup home games.
-Additionally, the club officials decided to install new lawn, new seats and upgrade the press conference room and the restrooms.
+On 27 January 2007, the board of Panathinaikos decided to reuse the Leoforos Alexandras Stadium for the team's 2007–08 domestic league and UEFA Cup home games.
+Additionally, the club officials decided to install new a new pitch, new seats and upgrade the press conference room and the restrooms.

-As of October 2013, and due to the club's and the country's financial troubles, the construction of the Votanikos Arena has stopped and consequently the plans for the demolition of the Apostolos Nikolaidis Stadium have been put on hold.
-After another five-year spell at the Olympic Stadium, the team has returned to its traditional home ground once again.
+In October 2013, and due to the club's and the country's financial troubles, the construction of the Votanikos Arena stopped and consequently the plans for the demolition of the Leoforos Alexandras Stadium were put on hold.
+After another five-year spell at the Olympic Stadium, the team returned to its traditional home ground once again.

 The current president of the club, Giannis Alafouzos, declared his intention for another renovation of the stadium and the capacity increase, while the Panathinaikos Movement made its propositions for a total reconstruction.

 In 2019 the owner of Panathinaikos basketball team presented a funding plan for the construction of the new football and basketball stadiums.
-The Greek government confirmed in 2022 the construction of the new stadiums in the Votanikos area near Eleonas metro station to be completed by 2026.
+The Greek government confirmed in 2022 the construction of the new stadium in the Votanikos area near Eleonas metro station to be completed by 2026.

 Paiania used to be the training ground of Panathinaikos since 1981, the same year that the Panathinaikos F.C.
-Academy was reorganized into one of the best in Greece.
-It became the farm that trained its top tier teams' notable players, such as Giorgos Karagounis, Angelos Basinas, Sotirios Kyrgiakos, Sotiris Ninis, and the Greece national team.
+Academy was reorganised into one of the best in Greece.
+It became the farm that trained its top-tier teams' notable players, such as Giorgos Karagounis, Angelos Basinas, Sotirios Kyrgiakos, Sotiris Ninis, and the Greece national team.
 In 2013, the club and academy would be moved from Paiania to that of the new Georgios Kalafatis Sports Center in Koropi, to be owned by the club and academy.